wynwxst/Dankmemer/README.md

 # Dankmemer
- Dank meme rsource code with build docs
+ Dank memer source code with build docs

-please go to the wiki for build docs
+please go to the <a href="https://github.com/Sakurai07/Dankmemer/wiki">wiki</a> for build docs